NdanyuzweP/capstone1/admin/README.md

 # Ridra Admin Dashboard

 A comprehensive React web dashboard for managing the Ridra bus tracking platform.
-Built with React, TypeScript, and modern web technologies.
+Built with React, TypeScript, Vite, and modern web technologies.

 ## Features